-- An aging barn or farmhouse: Both of these buildings make an excellent home during the winter that is warm and cozy.
+Both of these buildings make an excellent home during the winter that is warm and cozy.
 This is problematic to the farmer because these mice contaminate the animal food.
 They will also chew their way through any first aid and safety equipment seeking this food.
 They build nests inside the farm machinery and reproduce quickly.
-As the population of mice grows, so does the damage they create, tallying up the costs for fixing it.
+As the population of mice grows, so does the damage they create, tallying up the costs of fixing it.
 Electric or snap traps are the best way to exterminate these barn/farmhouse mice.
 You should avert the use of rodenticides due to potential harm to your animals.

-- A tip from the professionals: Because rodents transfer diseases, ensure livestock is de-wormed immediately should you suspect an infestation of mice in the barn.
+A tip from the professionals: Because rodents transfer diseases, ensure livestock are de-wormed immediately should you suspect an infestation of mice in the barn.

 Professional or DIY Pest Control?

 Often this is a more cost-friendly method of dealing with pest issues.
 However, doing it yourself requires a huge investment of your time to ensure success.
-So, if you want to get rid of a mouse invasion, you need to work fast at eradication.
+So, if you want to really get rid of mice after a mouse invasion, you need to work fast at eradication.

 Rodents are known for creating all kinds of health and safety risks.
 Besides spreading disease, they chew on the electrical wires, which can lead to a house fire.
 Although doing it yourself might be cheaper, hiring professional exterminators is more effective.

-If do-it-yourself pest control is how you choose to remove mice, you will need to buy some traps.
+If do-it-yourself pest control is how you choose to remove mice from your home, you will need to buy some traps.
 Additionally, you should know how to set up mice traps strategically in all the potential entry points and nesting areas.
-Below are some of the national average costs of the most popular types of traps use to get rid of mice.
+Below are some of the national average costs of the most popular types of traps used to get rid of mice.

-- Glue traps: A glue trap has a sticky substance in which the mouse walks across and gets stuck.
+A glue trap has a sticky substance that the mouse walks across and gets stuck.
 On average, this kind of trap costs $3 -$10.

-- Catch and Release traps: Of all the do-it-yourself antic, this one is the most humane.
-A catch and release trap bait are placed inside to lure the mouse into it; once inside, the mouse is trapped.
+Of all the do-it-yourself antic, this one is the most humane.
+A catch-and-release trap bait is placed inside to lure the mouse into it; once inside, the mouse is trapped.
 There are breathing holes to keep it alive and an exit door for you to release it somewhere else.
 A trap like this costs between $6 to $15 each.